Journey into a career in care

 Sometimes Deaf or Hard of Hearing people have a difficult experience of accessing community and healthcare services.
 I empower people to have a voice, make decisions about the support that they need, and grow their independence.

 Sunny is Deaf and is fluent in both British Sign Language and Sign Supported English.
-When required, Sunny works alongside an interpreter, called Peter.
-Peter translates spoken English into British Sign Language.
+When required, Sunny works alongside a British Sign Language interpreter.
+The interpreter translates spoken English into British Sign Language.
 This enables Sunny to communicate with hearing people.
-Peter also helps Sunny with other aspects of the service, such as registering with personal assistant directories.
-Peter is funded by a government scheme that supports people with disabilities to overcome barriers to employment.
+They also help Sunny with other aspects of running the service, such as registering with personal assistant directories.
+Sunny's interpreter is funded by a government scheme that supports people with disabilities to overcome barriers to employment.

 We need more Deaf or Hard of Hearing people to work in social care.
 This will help improve access to services for people in the Deaf community who are living with disabilities and other social care needs.